covi-id/cid-documentation/enclave.md

 # Covi-ID JSON-RPC Backend

-The following is the public-facing interface for frontend/backend application to consume and interact with the sgx enclave
+The following is the public-facing interface for frontend/backend application to consume and interact with the SGX enclave

 ## Introduction